Lambay Island: Religion

-After St Columba (Colmcille) reputedly established a monastic settlement on Lambay in the 6th century, he passed its rule to Colman McRoi, later also a saint.
+After St Columba (Colmcille) from Ulster reputedly established a monastic settlement on Lambay in the 6th century, he passed its rule to Colman McRoi, later also a saint.
 Some sources state that Colman, who is venerated by Catholic, Anglican and Orthodox churches, actually founded the monastery on what was then called Reachrain, with Colmcille's blessing.
 Colman has his feast day on 16 June.
 The monastery endured for over two centuries and at least one of its abbots also held the rank of Bishop.
 It was raided in the first recorded attack by Vikings on Ireland, in 795.
 It ceases to be recorded thereafter.

-In 1833 a new chapel was built under the auspices of the Catholic church at Rush, with the permission of the Talbots of Malahide.
+In 1833, a new chapel was built under the auspices of the Catholic Church at Rush, with the permission of the Talbots of Malahide.
 The Talbots also contributed financially.
 The chapel was consecrated in a major local event.
 Tragically some people died on the return of boats to the mainland after the event.
 The chapel functioned for all Christians on the island thereafter.
 It was modified with Doric columns by Edwin Lutyens in the 1910s.
 It is still attended by the Baring family and other island residents on Sundays.

 Buildings

 Lambay Castle

 A small late 16th-century fort with battlemented gables, possibly incorporating a 15th-century blockhouse, was transformed by Sir Edwin Lutyens into a romantic castle for the Hon.
 Cecil Baring, afterwards 3rd Lord Revelstoke.
 Baring had been working in the US when he fell in love with the wife of one of his co-directors.
 She divorced her husband and married Baring.
 He bought the island for £5,250 in 1904 as a place to escape to with his young wife, Maude Louise Lorillard, the daughter of Pierre Lorillard, the tobacco millionaire, and the first American to win The Derby.

 The story of Cecil and Maude's early life on the island inspired Julian Slade's musical Free as Air.

 Lutyens made the old fort habitable and built a quadrangle of kitchens, bathrooms and extra bedrooms adjoining it, with roofs of grey Dutch pantiles sweeping down almost to the ground.
-He also built a circular curtain wall or enceinte surrounding the castle and its garden, with an impressive bastioned gateway; this wall serves the practical purpose of a windbreak, enabling trees and plants to grow inside which would not grow outside.
+He also built a circular curtain wall or enceinte surrounding the castle and its garden, with a bastioned gateway; this wall serves the practical purpose of a windbreak, enabling trees and plants to grow inside which would not grow outside.
 Everything is of a silvery grey stone.
 The rooms in the castle have vaulted ceilings and stone fireplaces; there is a stone staircase with many curves and an underground gallery in the new quadrangle.
 The work was of high quality but one small omission led to problems after a few years, namely a lack of rainwater channels.